Against...

 Wednesday, April 1, 2009

 My name is Marissa Joungblood and I attended Hephzibah House from June 1998 to January 2003.
-My memories and experiences at Hephzibah were far from pleasant.

 I wouldn't describe myself as a bad kid; I was a normal teenage girl with the normal problems of those awkward years everyone goes through.
-I remember I had cut class and a big deal was made of it....well i was deemed as a rebelious child and therefore sent to Hephzibah.
+I remember I had cut class and a big deal was made of it....well i was deemed as a rebellious child and therefore sent to Hephzibah.

-One incident I remember shortly after I arrived was one of the girls was speaking out about something right before church and Patti (Ron Williams wife) was called down and Wenda (Don Williams wife).
-Patti had slalpped the girl across the face and put her in one of the closets and we were all rushed off to church.
+One incident I remember shortly after I arrived was one of the girls was speaking out about something right before church and Patti (Ron Williams wife) was called down and Wendi (Don Williams wife).
+Patti had slapped the girl across the face and put her in one of the closets and we were all rushed off to church.
 The girl was left behind with Patti and Wenda, and I could just imagine what went on when everyone had left.
 She was made to lay in bed for the rest of the day.
 This was a quick reminder to me that I had better do everything I was supposed to do.

 Another unpleasant thing, of many that I remember, was some so called doctor came down to give us an exam.
 I told him I was a virgin and he still continued with the pap smear or pelvic exam not sure exactly what he was doing.
 I was in extreme pain!
 He also had the hardest time taking my blood poking me several times.
-I"ve never had anyone have such a hard time taking my blood.
+I've never had anyone have such a hard time taking my blood.

 I also remember the tremendous amounts of food we were given to eat in a certain amount of time.
 This was very difficult for me because all too often I couldn't finish in time and had to eat it at the next meal (including the other meal).
 Sometimes a few of us girls would sit and rock in our chairs trying to get the food down.
-I was told I was rebelious because I had such a hard time finishing my food.
+I was told I was rebellious because I had such a hard time finishing my food.

 There was absolutely no privacy for ANYONE.
 We had a "BM" chart where we had to record what kind of bowel movement we had made that day.
 If you forgot to sign it it resulted in demerits.